The campsite landscape

 From ants to orchids, chalk grassland is home to many rare and declining species including birds such as the Stone Curlew, Skylark, Tree Sparrow, Corn Bunting and Lapwing.
 Many rare butterflies, such as the Adonis Blue, Marsh Fritillary and Duke of Burgundy depend on the flowers and grasses here.

-Buzzards, Red Kites and Barn Owls can frequently be seen circling overhead.
+Buzzards, Red Kites and Kestrels can frequently be seen circling overhead.